fpier042/aws-weather-app/README.md

    - Handles user input for city selection.
    - Orchestrates the weather data fetching and saving process.
    - Displays the weather information to the user.

+6.  `generate_html` method:
+   - Generates an HTML file to visualize weather data

+7.  `save_html_to_s3` method:
+    - Saves the HTML file to an S3 bucket

 ### check_env_vars.py